CtrlK

 Conciseness

 The skill is fairly well-structured but includes some unnecessary verbosity.
-The model descriptions ('Flagship model, best for complex professional tasks', etc.) and the detailed complexity assessment section add tokens that Claude could infer.
-The CTCO prompt template is somewhat redundant given Claude knows how to structure prompts.
-However, most content is operationally relevant.
+The model descriptions ('Flagship model, best for complex professional tasks') and the task complexity assessment section explain things Claude can infer.
+The CTCO prompt template and monitoring sections are useful but could be tighter.
+Some sections like 'Assess Task Complexity' with examples are helpful but borderline redundant for Claude.

 2 / 3